Seal of Biliteracy

 We have a locally developed assessment to use with languages that do not have other readily available assessments.
 Can we use those assessments as evidence of proficiency?

-Assessments not already listed on the Acceptable Evidence of Proficiency (PDF) must first be submitted for approval.
+Assessments not already listed on the Acceptable Evidence of Proficiency-This is a Word document. must first be submitted for approval.
 Division personnel and other stakeholders may submit additional assessments for review.
 Information about the assessment should be sent to the Specialist for Foreign Languages by no later than January 30 in order for the assessment to be evaluated for inclusion in the current school year list.
 The assessment list will be updated annually, or when new assessments are approved.

 Can we use another school division’s approved assessments for our students to demonstrate proficiency in languages other than English?